Khedivate of Egypt: Reign of Khedive Isma'il

-Egyptian Fundamental Ordinance of 1882, a constitution, followed an abortive attempt to promulgate a constitution in 1879.
-The document was limited in scope and was effectively more of an organic law of the Consultative Council to the khedive than an actual constitution.

-British occupation ended nominally with the deposition of the last khedive Abbas II on 5 November 1914 and the establishment of a British protectorate, with the installation of sultan Hussein Kamel on 19 December 1914.

-Sanctioned khedival rule (1867–1914)

-European influence
+Isma'il had completed some of his education in Paris and had already acquired governing experience in various positions under his predecessors.
+During his reign, he undertook even more ambitious projects to modernise Egypt along a European model.
+He also sought to expand Egypt's autonomy from the Ottoman sultan by seeking favor from both the sultan and from European powers.

+Isma'il also sought to reform the state to formally resemble a modern constitutional monarchy.
+On 25 November 1866, he inaugurated the Consultative Chamber of Delegates (Majlis Shūrā al-Nuwwāb) made up of 75 elected members who met once a year.

+Isma'il did not obtain independence from the Ottoman Empire but did persuade the Ottoman sultan, Abdulaziz, to grant him the title of khedive (a term of Persian origin), declared by a firman on 8 June 1867.
+This title distinguished him from other Ottoman governors (walis).
+The sultan granted him near complete control over Egypt's internal affairs, as well as the right to negotiate international agreements on certain issues.
+In return for doubling his tributary payments to Istanbul, Isma'il also won the right to change the order of succession to primogeniture.
+In another firman on 8 June 1873, the sultan further granted him the right to take foreign loans and removed restrictions on the size of Egypt's military.

 By Isma'il's reign, the Egyptian government, headed by the minister Nubar Pasha, had become dependent on Britain and France for a healthy economy.
 Isma'il attempted to end this European dominance, while at the same time pursuing an aggressive domestic policy.
 Under Isma'il, 112 canals and 400 bridges were built in Egypt.

 Because of his efforts to gain economic independence from the European powers, Isma'il became unpopular with many British and French diplomats, including Evelyn Baring and Alfred Milner, who claimed that he was "ruining Egypt."

 In 1869, the completion of the Suez Canal gave Britain a faster route to India.
 This made Egypt increasingly reliant on Britain for both military and economic aid.
 Isma'il made no effort to reconcile with the European powers, who pressured the Ottoman sultan into removing him from power.